justinlime/RapidUND/README.md

 Currently the TestNet option of the script is not functional, as statesync in not working properly on the TestNet.

+Script has been tested with CentOS and Debian, but should work with similar distributions without issue.

 A video demonstration can be found here: https://youtu.be/nAh_VgSNyY0